 Future Leader,

 We planted Frontier Church 9 years ago, and it has been a whirlwind of gospel and leadership ever since day one.
-We created “THE FORGERY” in order to take on passionate future leaders who want hands-on experience in ministry and church leadership.
+We created the Frontier Residency in order to take on passionate future leaders who want hands-on experience in ministry and church leadership.
 This one year residency is designed to provide you with 3 things: theological training, personal leadership & church leadership.

 We get 10-15 hours of your time every week, and you get $1250/month (or a total of $15,000 for the year).
-There is built in flexibility for the starting date and ending date, based on the individual candidate.
+There is built in flexibility for the starting date and ending date, as well as the curriculum of the residency, based on the individual candidate.

 Gospel-Hungry, Steel-Spined Joy Mongers: